tk-droid/Food-Ordering-App/README.md

 ## You can view the live website here : https://foodorderappbytaif.netlify.app/
+### The food delivery app which fetches data using Swiggy's API